The Ugly Stepsister – The Floral Edition

 Tropical bird of paradise

 Sometimes, life isn’t fair.
 Especially when nature hasn’t endowed you with any noticeable outward beauty.
-What makes it worse is that you are a flower and are supposed to be pretty.
+What worsens the situation is that you’re a flower, expected to be beautiful.

-What makes it worse is that you are a flower and are supposed to be pretty
+When you are a flower and are supposed to be pretty

 Imagine having to stare at her vibrant colors and exquisite shape all day long?